Corey Bailey

 MP3

-Known officially as: MPEG-2 Audio Layer III.
+Known officially as MPEG-2 Audio Layer III.
 It is a patented digital audio

-exchange format for consumer digital audio players.
-The MP3 file format is
+exchange format for consumer digital audio players and streaming.

-designed to greatly reduce the amount of data required to represent an audio
+The MP3 file format is designed to greatly reduce the amount of data required to

-file.
+quality file.

 Nyquist Frequency